tock/tock/boards/nano33ble/README.md

     You should see various properties of the board.
 This indicates that tockloader is able to communicate with the temporary bootloader.

-3. Our last step is to use the temporary Tock bootloader to flash the real one at address 0x0.
+3. Now we use the temporary Tock bootloader to flash the real one at address 0x0.
 When the board boots it should run the Tock bootloader flashed at address 0x10000.
 To then flash the correct bootloader, run: